shakfu/chuck-max/source/docs/logging.md

 # Logging and Data Output in `chuck~`

-Status: current behaviour as of the reply-outlet work.
-Contains a recommendation that has not been implemented.
+Status: items 1 to 3 of the recommendation are **implemented** in both `chuck~` (Max) and the sibling `pd-chuck`.
+Items 4 and 5 are not.
+The analysis sections below describe the problem as it stood before that change and are kept because the reasoning still explains why the current design is shaped as it is; the tables have been updated to current behaviour.

 ## Purpose